Getting your Trinity Audio player ready...

 |

-When your air conditioner stops working, your first thought is probably, “How can I fix this without spending a fortune?”
-It’s a fair question – especially if only one component, like the outdoor unit, seems to be the problem.
+When your air conditioner stops working, your first thought might be, “How can I fix this without spending a fortune?”
+It’s a great question – especially you’re only experiencing issues with the outdoor unit.

-We at Mattioni have helped advise homeowners throughout their unique AC replacement process, so we know that this can be a big question.
-However, swapping in a new major component (like the outdoor unit) without thinking about the whole system can lead to inefficiency, higher costs, and headaches down the road.
+We at Mattioni have helped advise homeowners throughout their unique AC replacement process for over 75 years, so we know that this can be a big question.

 The Basics of How Inside and Outside AC Units Function Together

-Your air conditioning system consists of two primary components: one unit inside your home and one unit outside of it.
+Your central AC consists of two primary components: one unit inside your home and one unit outside of it.
 The indoor unit’s primary equipment is the evaporator coil, which absorbs heat from your home.
 The indoor unit may also contain an air handler to help facilitate airflow across the evaporator coil if your home doesn’t have a furnace (otherwise it borrows your furnace’s blower motor).

 The heat that’s picked up at your inside unit is then transferred via refrigerant lines to the outdoor unit (pictured above), which houses the compressor and condenser coil.
 Here, the heat is expelled outdoors.
 This cycle continues to draw heat from your home, bringing the temperature down to your thermostat’s setting.

-The indoor and outdoor units are designed to operate together, with specific efficiency levels and refrigerant capacities, potentially making compatibility a concern for anyone looking to replace just the outside unit.
+The indoor and outdoor units are designed to operate together, with specific efficiency levels and refrigerant capacities, making compatibility a key consideration for anyone looking to replace just the outside unit.

 Can I Replace Just My Outside AC Unit?

-Yes, you can replace just your outdoor unit so long as the new unit is made by the same manufacturer and has the same tonnage as the original – however, for many homeowners it’s not highly recommended.
+Yes, you can replace just your outdoor unit so long as the new unit is compatible; usually this means its made by the same manufacturer and has the same tonnage as the original.
+However, for most homeowners it’s not highly recommended.

 Why Replace Just Your Condenser Unit?